Harmoniza/kingdom-ark/topics/part-2.md

   <section id="closing" class="content">
     <h2>2.6 – Closing Reflection</h2>
     <p>
-      Ancient beliefs, removed books, and prophetic tensions all converge into a single truth: humanity yearned for a Kingdom not made with hands.
-Yet between the whispers of Eden and the shadow of Zion, a deeper mystery was unfolding.
+      Ancient beliefs, removed books, and prophetic tensions converge into a single truth: humanity yearned for a Kingdom not made with hands.
+Yet between the whispers of Eden and the shadow of Zion, a deeper mystery unfolded.
     </p>
     <p>
       <strong>Next in Part 3:</strong> We step into the Second Temple era, where politics, prophecy, and expectation collided—setting the stage for the arrival of the King.